jezzsantos/saastack/docs/design-principles/0070-persistence.md

 * We want to be able to physically partition individual tenants' data, whether that is to a separate data center or to a separate account/tenant in the cloud.
 Equally, we want to be able to logically partition a group of tenants and their data in a single data center, or database.
 This should be configurable dynamically.
 * We want the specific technologies that persist the data (in staging/production environments) to not be a concern of the developer at design time, and further, we don't want the developer leaking implementation details of the specific technology beyond the adapter that connects to the specific technology.
 In other words, the Application and Domain layers have no idea or care about where data comes from or in what specific form.
 * We need to design a general set of capabilities for reading/writing data from any persistence technology, that can be supported by any technology.
 Clearly, this abstraction will not be optimized for any specific technology.
+* Any relaying of domain events for updating of read models or of notifications (to other components), needs to be reliable, and in order.
+We must appropriately guard against any inconsistencies that could occur between the stages of (1) writing of updates to aggregates (either snapshotting or event sourcing) and (2) propagation of domain events.
+Such patterns as "outbox" must be appropriately deployed.
+* We want any propagation of domain events for updating of read models or of notifications (to other components) to be asynchronous by default, since being asynchronous/synchronous has a dramatic effect on both "downstream consumers" and "upstream producers".
+"Upstream producers" (e.g. API clients) that trigger domain event creation via aggregate commands will need to adopt strategies for retrieval of updated data immediately after issuing state changing commands.
+As there will be non-deterministic latency (and eventual consistency) between the time of receiving a response from a command, and the time a an updated read model is actually updated.
+"Downstream consumers" will always be eventually consistent by default.
-* We need to be able to rip & replace any general abstractions with specific optimized abstractions at a time and place where that is needed without having to disruptively change the rest of the system.
-In other words, when changing the specific adapter for a specific Application Layer, the Application and Domain layers are not affected (i.e., the port does not change).
-Only the implementation of the adapter changes to be specific.
+* We need to be able to rip & replace any implementations of repositories with optimized implementations at a time and place where that is required without having to disruptively change the contract to the rest of the system.
+In other words, when changing the specific adapter for a specific Application Layer, the Application and Domain layers are not affected (i.e., the ports do not change).
+Only the implementation of the repository adapter will change from using general storage abstractions to using specific technology abstractions.

 ## Implementation